 If the physical contact that is apprehended in an assault actually takes place, the tort of battery has been committed.
 It is not necessary for the physical contact to cause any injury or permanent damage to the victim, or even be intended to do so.
 The only intention required is that of making physical contact.

 It is also not necessary for the wrongdoer to actually touch the victim, so battery may be committed by throwing stones at someone or spitting on them.

 False imprisonment is the unlawful restraint of a person which restricts that person’s freedom of movement.
 The victim need not be physically restrained from moving.
-It is sufficient if they are prevented from choosing to go where they please, even if only for a short time.
+It is sufficient if they are prevented from choosing to go where they please, even for a short time.
 This includes being intimidated or ordered to stay somewhere.
-A person can also be restrained even if they have a means of escape but it is unreasonable for them to take it, for example, if they have no clothes or they are in a first floor room with only a window as a way out.
-False imprisonment can also be committed if the victim is unaware that they are being restrained, but it must be a fact that they are being restrained.
+A person can also be falsely imprisoned even if they have a means of escape but it is unreasonable for them to take it; for example, if they are in a first floor room with only a window as a way out.

 - Defence for false imprisonment